-When You Need to See a GP to Get Signed Off
+When You Need to See a GP to Get a Sick Note for Stress

 If your illness prevents you from returning after 7 days then your employer will request a sick note.
 This can only be obtained from a medical professional, usually your doctor.

 All you need to do is make an appointment, and you’ll be assessed and given a sick note.
 The document will either say you are not fit to work, or it will say you are fit to work with reasonable adjustments.
-This may mean doing reduced hours, taking on less work, or other similar changes.
+This may mean reducing your working hours, taking on less work, or other similar changes.

 Your sick note will not contain sensitive medical information on your condition.